-Counsel should be diligent in exercising all available options in protecting the privilege and other disclosure protections at all stages of a representation.72 Counsel, both in-house and outside, should consider privilege issues early and regularly as part of both general litigation preparedness and specific matter planning, identifying how to protect documents under relevant different privileges and different privilege regimes.
-Counsel should consider which jurisdictions might have an interest in a cli-
+Counsel should be diligent in exercising all available options in protecting the privilege and other disclosure protections at all stages of a representation.73 Counsel, both in-house and outside, should consider privilege issues early and regularly as part of both general litigation preparedness and specific matter planning, identifying how to protect documents under relevant different privileges and different privilege regimes.
+Counsel should consider which jurisdictions might have an interest in a client or a specific matter.
+It is often prudent to assume that the least protective privilege law may apply.
+Counsel should not assume that broad U.S. privilege protections will apply in other countries.74